- This post contains affiliate links. Read more here.

 For an aging immune system, Vitamin E and beta-carotene are essential.
 Supplements can be used, but they’re found organically in many seeds and vegetables.

-Kidney issues may require a shift to a higher protein diet.
+Kidney issues may require a shift to a lower protein diet.
 Arthritis impacts many older dogs, so glucosamine chondroitin should be added, naturally found in animal cartilage.

 Age brings decreased activity, so no matter what you’re feeding that four-legged friend, you’ll need to trim it down.
 Keep a scale for them, and their food, so it’s closer to the 2% body weight average.